Did you know that the prevalence of iron deficiency after metabolic and bariatric surgery (MBS) can range from 1 to 54% of individuals? (1)

 - Malabsorption due to the bypassing of the duodenum and proximal jejunum.
 This area of the small intestine is where a majority of iron is absorbed causing a higher risk of deficiency.

 - Decreased stomach acid after surgery.
 Stomach acid helps to change iron into a form that is readily absorbed by the body.

-- Tolerance and compliance issues with iron supplements
+- Tolerance and compliance issues with recommended iron supplements.*

-To prevent iron deficiency, patients usually require a bioavailable form and high dose of iron that may not be found in a typical multivitamin.
-It is still important to consume a wide variety of foods containing essential nutrients, like iron, to ensure proper nutrition.
+To support iron within normal ranges, patients usually require a bioavailable form and high dose of iron that may not be found in a typical multivitamin.*

 - Brittle nails

 It is necessary to obtain lab work regularly and follow-up with your healthcare provider.

 Foods and dietary supplements containing vitamin C can support absorption of iron.* Some food sources of vitamin C include:

 An iron supplement that contains vitamin C is ideal for a metabolic and bariatric patient to support optimal iron absorption.*

 There are two forms of iron found in food, heme and non heme iron.
 Heme iron (readily absorbed by the body) includes: